Construction Accident Lawyer in Chicago

 - Caught in equipment/crushed – 50 deaths.

 Did an OSHA violation cause your injury?
 Was the construction company negligent?
 Was there an irresponsible third party involved?
-Reach out to us at Willens Law to discuss the potential liable parties in your accident.
+Reach out to a Chicago construction accident lawyer at Willens Law to discuss the potential liable parties in your accident.

 Construction Site Injuries